Technical Details

 If you do not have a modded system, there is nothing more to read.
 It is a PS2 🙂

 For the Phat and Slim, I have two different mod packages that ultimately achieve the same thing; allowing most games to be played via external storage.
 Each system will utilize a FreeMcBoot Memory card to boot into the respective home brew.
-Note that the memory card should be in slot 1, and must be inserted for the exploit to work.
-If successful you will see a screen like below:

 Untitled